Tehem/team-slots-api/README.md

 an API, refer to [this documentation](https://developers.google.com/workspace/guides/create-project).

-This simple app queries Google Calendar API as yourself, so you need to have the authorization to create events and query availabilities on all of the targetted people's calendars.
+This simple app queries Google Calendar API as yourself, so you need to have the authorization to create events and query availabilities on all the targetted people's calendars.

 You can follow the steps described [here](https://github.com/googleapis/google-api-nodejs-client#oauth2-client) to setup an OAuth2 client for the application.